 92% Return On Bathroom Remodeling

-According to the latest research, a bathroom remodel is the best home improvement investment you can make in your home, adding almost dollar for dollar to appraised value.
-Since most people don’t remodel a bathroom and immediately sell their house, with normal appreciation a $10,000 remodel after just a few years would add around $10,720.00 of value to the home and in 5-7 years – $13,029.00.
+According to the latest research, a bathroom remodel is the best home improvement investment you can make in your home.
+Some of our clients claimed to have gotten up to a 92% return on bathroom remodeling.
+Most people don’t remodel a bathroom and immediately sell their house.
+With normal appreciation a $10,000 remodel after just a few years would add around $10,720.00 of value to the home and in 5-7 years – $13,029.00.

 Avoid the Trap: